MAVERIC-Labs/MAVERIC_informatics/docs/source/eMicro-Apps.rst

 comprehensive and *does not* detail the methods underlying the tool.
 Where possible, citations have been included so users can read the original source's documentation and theory.

+**Always check for the latest versions of Singularity containers and modules!**

 Some of this documentation is lifted from the `iVirus project <https://ivirus.readthedocs.io/en/latest/>`_ to avoid reinventing the wheel.
 Every effort is being made to ensure that **both** locations are up-to-date with the latest tools and literature.